UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 **Please note:**
 - The modules in `/sw/auto/rocky8c/epyc3/modules/all` will also be available on the `epyc4` compute nodes and names etc are identical.
 So there is nothing different do for modules in this list.
 Modules in `/sw/local/rocky8/epyc3/rcc/modules`, `/sw/local/rocky8/noarch/rcc/modules`, and `/sw/local/rocky8/noarch/qcif/modules` are also available on all `epyc4` compute nodes.
 - The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which modules are avialable for the specific GPU architectures.
-For example, CUDA modules will not be availalbe on CPU nodes, but will be available on the CUDA GPU nodes.
+For example, CUDA modules will not be availalbe on CPU nodes, but will be available on the CUDA GPU nodes.<br>
+The command that will load the default version of the cuda drivers etc. on a GPU node will be <br>
+`module load cuda`<br>
+An alternative to using an interactive session on a CUDA node, would be to interrogate the `/sw` filesystem for the versions of cuda that are available.<br>
+`ls /sw/auto/rocky8*/*/modules/all/cuda/`

 ### Compilers